-As demonstrated, it is 14% more likely that one dies on his birthday than any other day in the year.
-The risk increases with age, resulting in the fact that those older than 60 years have 18% more probability to die on the day of their birthday.
+As demonstrated, it is 14% more likely that one dies on their birthday than any other day in the year.
+The risk increases with age, resulting in the fact that those older than 60 years have an 18% more probability to die on the day of their birthday.

-Regarding the cause of death on one’s birthday, for the elderly the risk for death from stroke is increased by 21.5%, from heart attack – by 18.6% and from cancer – by 10.8%.
-Still, men have an increased by about 35% risk of suicide as well as 28,5% risk of accidental death and 44% risk of fatal fall.
+Regarding the cause of death on one’s birthday, for the elderly, the risk for death from stroke is increased by 21.5%, from a heart attack – by 18.6%, and from cancer – by 10.8%.
+Still, men have an increased by about 35% risk of suicide as well as a 28,5% risk of accidental death and a 44% risk of fatal fall.

 Why do old people die on their birthday?

 Swiss scientists associate this phenomenon with two reasons.
 The first, which is less likely, argues that people who are seriously ill struggle to stay alive until their birthday in order to celebrate it.